 - Exfoliate once or twice a week.

-- Exfoliate with homemade scrubs or use products that contain AHA (alpha hydroxy acid).
+- Exfoliate with homemade scrubs or use AHA (alpha hydroxy acid) products.

 - Exfoliate gently in a circular motion.

-- After exfoliating, use a toner and moisturiser.
+- After exfoliating, use a toner and moisturizer.

-In as much as exfoliation is good for the skin, it can also harm the skin.
-Over-exfoliating of the skin can result in irritation or redness, which is why it is good to observe your skin after every exfoliating session to notice any reaction.
-Exfoliation should be in MODERATION.
+We shouldn’t exfoliate daily.
+As much as exfoliation is good for the skin, it can also harm it.
+Over-exfoliating the skin can result in irritation or redness, which is why it is good to observe your skin after every exfoliating session to notice any reaction.
+Exfoliation should be in moderation.
+Taking a break is best if your skin reacts to it, as different skins respond differently.

 How often should you exfoliate?

-I reckon this would be the next question if someone tells you not to over-exfoliating.
-You need to consider your skin type when exfoliating because it plays an important role.
+I reckon this would be the next question if someone tells you not to overexfoliate.
+Your skin type plays an important role when exfoliating.

-Dry skin – Exfoliate once a week as your skin is already dry, so you don’t want it over dry, (if there is a word like that) but you know what I mean.
-The essence of exfoliating is to remove dead cells from the surface of the skin.
+Dry skin – Exfoliate once a week.
+Your skin is already dry, so you don’t want it to overdry (if there is a word like that), but you know what I mean.
+The essence of exfoliating is to remove dead skin from the skin’s surface.

-Normal/Combination skin – Speaks for itself, you can exfoliate as and when you want but be mindful of over-exfoliating to avoid skin irritation.
+Normal/Combination skin – It speaks for itself.
+You can exfoliate as and when you want, but be mindful of over-exfoliating to avoid skin irritation.

 On a lighter note

-Exfoliating, if done safely, contributes immensely to the appearance of our skin, especially the face and you might not need to wear makeup all the time.
+Exfoliating, if done safely, contributes immensely to the appearance of our skin, especially the face; you might not need to wear makeup all the time.

 What say you?

 How often do you exfoliate?
-Any tips you’d like to share?
+Do you have tips you’d like to share?

 Next Stop

-Check out my post on simple exfoliating face scrubs.
+Check out my post on simple exfoliating scrubs to try

 Yay!
-Happy you made it here this far.
+I’m happy you made it this far.
 Do you like this post?
 Share your thoughts in the comment section.
-Pin this post to your Pinterest and share on Facebook.
-Subscribe to the blog if you haven’t done so.
-Thank you again and see you in my next post.
+Pin this post to your Pinterest and share it on Facebook.
+Subscribe to the haven’t you haven’t done so.
+Thank you again, and see you in my next post.

 Thanks, Shola